jessgusclark/robertkingpoet.com/README.md

-# robertkingpoet.com
+# RobertKingPoet.com

 Jekyll implementation of RobertKingPoet.com

-The [existing site](https://robertkingpoet.com) is hosted with GitHub pages but uses older code with Dreamweaver Templates.
-This repo is for a Jekyll implementation and responsive.
+Not all content areas have been converted into markdown.
+The site was originally built with Dreamweaver and this is the Jekyll implementation of the site for GitHub Pages.